KieranCG/Milestone2CardPairs/README.md

 A dedicated container displays random quotes fetched from the external API.
 This feature aims to entertain and inspire players.

-![Quotes Container](assets/images/quotecontainerimage.png "Quote container image") *Note: Insert an actual screenshot or graphic of the quotes container.*
+![Quotes Container](assets/images/quotecontainerimage.png "Quote container image")

 #### Next Steps